Consistent hashing

 In computer science, consistent hashing is a special kind of hashing technique such that when a hash table is resized, only $n/m$ keys need to be remapped on average where $n$ is the number of keys and $m$ is the number of slots.
+Consistent hashing evenly distributes cache keys across shards, even if some of the shards crash or become unavailable.
 In contrast, in most traditional hash tables, a change in the number of array slots causes nearly all keys to be remapped because the mapping between the keys and the slots is defined by a modular operation.

+Consistent hashing is used by Content Delivery Networks because it is useful for distributing requests for content from a rotating population of web servers.
+Tim Berners-Lee credits consistent hashing algorithms, and Daniel Lewin as their inventor, with solving the slashdotting problem which plagued the World Wide Web in the 1990s.

 History

 The term "consistent hashing" was introduced by David Karger et al. at MIT for use in distributed caching, particularly for the web.
 This academic paper from 1997 in Symposium on Theory of Computing introduced the term "consistent hashing" as a way of distributing requests among a changing population of web servers.
 Each slot is then represented by a server in a distributed system or cluster.
 The addition of a server and the removal of a server (during scalability or outage) requires only $num\_keys/num\_slots$ items to be re-shuffled when the number of slots (i.e. servers) change.
 The authors mention linear hashing and its ability to handle sequential server addition and removal, while consistent hashing allows servers to be added and removed in an arbitrary order.